cartalyst/stripe/usage/charges/create.md

             <td>true</td>
             <td>number</td>
             <td>null</td>
-            <td>A positive amount representing how much to charge the card.</td>
+            <td>A positive amount representing how much to charge the card.
+Note that this should be a dollar amount, and will automatically be converted in to cents for you before being transmitted to Stripe.</td>
         </tr>
         <tr>
             <td>currency</td>